cookies-xor-cream/HugoTest/content/posts/poetry/wip/your-sling-reminded-me.md

+---
+tags: ['People In Passing'] # Stranger
-Your Sling Reminded Me Of When They Broke Their Arm
+title: Your Sling Reminded Me Of When They Broke Their Arm
+date: 2023-05-29
+---

 The terse curse of
 all this rising tension